 If you’re receiving calls from collection agencies, you could:

-- Not pay and risk being taken to court
+- Not pay them and risk being taken to court (very likely)

-- File a consumer proposal to reduce the amount you have to pay
+- File a consumer proposal to settle the amount owing (20%+ of debt via negotiations)

 If you decide to work with a credit counsellor on a debt management plan, you will likely still have to pay the debt in full.
-You may, however, save some money in interest charges or be given more time to pay the debt.
-Working with a credit counsellor is reported on your credit report, but it only remains on the report for three years after it is completed (rather than the six years it lasts if you pay the collection agency).
+You may, however, save some money in interest charges or be given a bit more time to pay off the debt.
+Working with a credit counsellor is reported on your credit report, but it only stays on your report for three years after it is completed (rather than the six years it stays on if you pay the collection agency).